-Table 1 SECTION 11 Exploration Results Mineral Resources Mineral Reserves 11.4 Bulk Sampling or trial- mining (i) Relevant tabulated results, including (but not limited to) volume of sample, number of individual diamonds, total number of carats, sample grade, diamond value (it is not possible to evaluate diamond quality from microdiamonds). (ii) Micro and macro diamond sample results per geological domain. (iii) Stone-size and stone-number distribution. (iv) The lower cut-off size should be stated. (v) used in the context of carats per units of mass, area or volu and/or carats per 100 dry metric tonnes.
-For placer deposit carat (diamond) is defined as one fifth of a gram (0.2 g) - often described as a metric carat.
-Any deviation from this standard should be explained in detail.
-Sample grade is ed in the context of carats per units of mass, area or volume.
-The sample grade above the specified lower cut-off sieve size should be reported as carats per dry metric tonne d/or carats per 100 dry metric tonnes.
-For placer deposits, sample grades quoted in carats per tonne or carats per m 3 are acceptable.
-In the marine placer environment amond Reserve grades are, typically, reconciled on a per m 2 basis.
-11.5 Estimation and Modelling Techniques (i) Estimation techniques (including geostatistical estimation, chniques (including geostatistical estimation, where relevant) used to determine the volume/tonnage, grade and value data applicable to the deposit type. (ii) Applicable volumes, grades and values expressed in ranges (with appropriate clarifiers to denote lack of reliability of data). (iii) If grades are reported then it should be stated clearly whether these are regional averages, based on microdiamond assessment, KIM analyses, or if they are selected individual samples taken from the property under discussion.
+Table 1 SECTION 11 Exploration Results Mineral Resources Mineral Reserves 11.4 Bulk Sampling or trial- mining (i) Relevant tabulated results, including (but not limited to) volume of sample, number of individual diamonds, total number of carats, sample grade, diamond value (it is not possible to evaluate diamond quality from microdiamonds). (ii) Micro and macro diamond sample results per geological domain. (iii) Stone-size and stone-number distribution. (iv) The lower cut-off size should be stated. (v) A carat (diamond) is defined as one fifth of a gram (0.2 g) - used in the context of carats per units of mass, area or volu and/or carats per 100 dry metric tonnes.
+For placer deposit Diamond Reserve grades are, typically, reconciled on a per ime.
+The sample grade above the specified lower cut-off sits, sample grades quoted in carats per tonne or carats per n eve size should be reported as carats per dry metric tonne 11.5 Estimation and Modelling Techniques (i) Estimation techniques (including geostatistical estimation, where relevant) used to determine the volume/tonnage, grade and value data applicable to the deposit type. (ii) Applicable volumes, grades and values expressed in ranges (with appropriate clarifiers to denote lack of reliability of data). (iii) If grades are reported then it should be stated clearly whether these are regional averages, based on microdiamond assessment, KIM analyses, or if they are selected individual samples taken from the property under discussion.
 The basis for grade estimation for Diamond Resources should be from bulk-sampling or large diameter drilling (or extrapolated from microdiamond data) derived from the property itself.
 The basis for grade estimation for Diamond Reserves should be from bulk-sampling and/or trial-mining. (iv) If grades are reported then it should be stated clearly whether these are regional averages or if they are selected individual samples taken from the property under discussion. (v) The occurrence of individual diamonds or microdiamonds in surficial deposits or from inadequate samples (too small to be statistically valid) from a primary or secondary rock source would not typically qualify as an exploration target.
 This may not be true for marine deposits, in which case further explanation and discussion would be necessary.